anhthi-ieig/aws-docs/6. Storage/AWS Storage Gateway.md

 ## AWS Storage Gateway - Hybrid storage integration

-- AWS Storage Gateway `is a hybrid cloud storage service` that gives you `on-premises access to virtually unlimited cloud storage`
+- AWS Storage Gateway `is a hybrid cloud storage service` that `connect on-premises to cloud storage`

-- Storage Gateway `cannot be used for data archival`
+- AWS Storage Gateway `cannot be used for data archival`

 - All `data transferred between the gateway and AWS storage is encrypted` using SSL

+- Recommend for

+  - Move backups and archives to the cloud
+  - Reduce on-premises storage with cloud-backed file shares
+  - Provide on-premises applications low latency access to data stored in AWS
+  - Data lake access for pre and post processing workflows